-Dayabaga school of Hindu law Mitakshara school of Hindu law Prevalent in Assam.
-West Bengal and Prevalent in rest of India.
+Dayabaga school of Hindu law Mitakshara school of Hindu law Prevalent in West Bengal and Assam.
+Prevalent in rest of India.
 Nobody acquires the right, share in the property by birth as long as the head of family is living.

-Thus, the children do not acquire any right, share in the family property, as long as his father is alive and only on death of the father, the children will acquire right/share in the property.
+Thus, the children do not acquire any right, share in the family property, as long as his father is alive and only on death of the One acquires the right to the family property by his birth and not by succession irrespective of the fact that his elders are living.

-Hence, the father and his brothers would be the coparceners of the HUF.

-One acquires the right to the family property by his birth and not by succession irrespective of the fact that his elders are living.

 Thus, every child born in the family acquires a right/share in the family property.

-- Space to write important points for revision
+Space to write important points for revision